-Required courses: Students interested in the Studio Art major are required to take two from the following introductory courses (the Studio Art minor requires one introductory course): ARTS1101 Drawing I, ARTS1102 Painting I, ARTS1104 Design: Seeing is Believing, ARTS1107 Design I, ARTS1141 Ceramics I, ARTS1150 Painting Plus Collage, ARTS1155 Introduction to Digital Art, or ARTS1161 Photography I. Six of these courses (Drawing I, Painting I, Design: Seeing is Believing, Design I, Painting Plus Collage, and Introduction to Digital Art) fulfill the Arts Core.
-The others (Ceramics I and Photography I) may be applied toward the major, but are not Core courses.
+Required courses: Students interested in the Studio Art major are required to take two from the following introductory courses (the Studio Art minor requires one introductory course): ARTS1101 Drawing I, ARTS1102 Painting I, ARTS1104 Design: Seeing is Believing, ARTS1141 Ceramics I, ARTS1156 Photoshop and Illustrator, ARTS1161 Photography I, or ARTS1163 Introduction to Digital Photography.
+Three of these courses (Drawing I, Painting I, Design: Seeing is Believing) fulfill the Arts Core.
+The others courses may be applied toward the major, but are not Core courses.
 Students entering with an AP score of 5 in a Studio Art discipline may waive one introductory level class and should select an ARTS2000 level course instead (consult advisor for choices).
-ARTS1103 Issues and Approaches to Studio Art is a required course for the major and minor, but is suggested for the sophomore year.
+ARTS1103 Issues and Approaches to Studio Art is a required course for the major and minor, but is suggested for the sophomore year after taking at least one of the above 1000 level courses.